 The VVE screening assesses how eyes track a moving object, jump quickly between visual targets and their ability to view an object at near distance without double vision.
 Taken in the context of a preceding injury, abnormalities on this testing can assist in the diagnosis of concussion, as well as potentially aid in predicting children who will suffer from prolonged symptoms.

-- Use of the Vestibular and Oculomotor Examination For Concussion In a Pediatric Emergency Department -- This study analyzed patient charts of 400 children ages 6-18 who presented to the emergency department (ED) with head injury and found that 64 percent of the patients overall were assessed using the VVE.
+This study analyzed patient charts of 400 children ages 6-18 who presented to the emergency department (ED) with head injury and found that 64 percent of the patients overall were assessed using the VVE.
 Of those ultimately diagnosed with concussion, 73 percent were assessed using the VVE.
 Nine percent of patients diagnosed with a concussion had one or fewer symptoms but abnormal exam findings, highlighting that the VVE can assist in more accurately identifying concussed patients.
 The VVE was least likely to be performed in those children with non-sports related injuries, minimal concussion symptoms, and no prior history of concussion.
 With training and clinical support tools, pediatricians, emergency medicine clinicians, and advanced practice practitioners are able to conduct the VVE in a high volume acute care setting.
-American Journal of Emergency Medicine.
-July 2019.

 The automated eye tracking assessment is a rapid, objective, non-invasive aid in the diagnosis of concussion and it does not require an individual patient’s pre-injury baseline as a comparison to identify a concussion.
 This eye-tracking methodology reflects natural automatic physiologic brain activity and, thus, can be an objective alternative to traditional subjective, symptom-based assessments.